CIArbNY Members’ Forum

 Topic: A 90-Minute Introduction for Contract Drafters, Litigation Counsel, IDR Advocates and Arbitrators.
 UNIDROIT Principles Working Group participants speaking from five video-linked locations will address practical topics and answer questions from all locations.
 A light lunch will be served in New York and Washington D.C.; refreshments will be served in London, Paris & Frankfurt.
 There is no charge for members of sponsoring organizations.

-Listen To The Record Event Now
+Listen To The Record Event Now2014

 The WIPO Mediation and Arbitration Workshops